ringcentral/engage-digital-chatbot-js/docs/deploy-to-lambda.md

 # Building and Deploying to AWS Lambda

 AWS Lambda with API Gateway and RDS would give us a flexible way to deploy the bot.
+Follow these steps to deploy bot app in `example-deploy` to lambda.

 Get an AWS account, create `aws_access_key_id` and `aws_secret_access_key` and place them in `~/.aws/credentials`, like this: